Updated November 2021

 - More information on our Trail Fees page

 Quartz staging area is located metres off Highway 1, 40 km west of Golden.
 Quartz parking area has three large lots.
 Trucks with decks can park closer to the kiosk (turn right when arriving).
 Truck with trailers have to park in the two lots to the left of the main entrance.
 There is a one-way traffic flow through this area – turn left just before the kiosk and then left again to enter the upper parking lot.
-You can exit by descending to the lower lot then turning right to get back toward the highway.
+You can exit by descending to the lower lot and turning right to get back toward the highway.

 Check the map at the trail head to ensure you are not entering Glacier National Park or heli-skiing areas, as snow-machining is not permitted in these areas.
 Individuals snow-machining within national park boundaries may be prosecuted, resulting in a maximum fine of $25,000 and/or seizure of snow-machine.
 Look out for the yellow boundary markers and large No Snowmobiling signs and understand where the height of land is during your trip, as these delineate the national park boundary.
 Park Wardens patrol the boundary regularly, so be prepared to produce identification at their request and be able to articulate where you are at any given time.